Y2kIdris/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the script displays the last 10 lines of /etc/passwd a script that Displays the first 10 lines of /etc/passwd a script that displays the third line of the file iacta
+the script displays the last 10 lines of /etc/passwd a script that Displays the first 10 lines of /etc/passwd a script that displays the third line of the file iacta a shell script that creates a file with a bunch of syntax and containing the text Best School ending by a new line